-For more What in the World, watch GPS on Sundays at 10 a.m. and 1 p.m.
-ET
+For more What in the World watch Sundays at 10 a.m. & 1 p.m.
+ET on CNN

 By Global Public Square staff